Govt considering abolishing Red Zones?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Federal Minister for Information and Broadcasting, Fawad Chaudhry, on Thursday said the Pakistan Tehreek-e-Insaf government has opened Prime Minister's House and governor houses for public, and this has dismayed many people into saying "why a common man has entered the governor house".
+ISLAMABAD: Federal Minister for Information and Broadcasting Fawad Chaudhry Thursday said that the Pakistan Tehreek-e-Insaf government has opened Prime Minister's House and governor houses for public, and this has dismayed many people that why common man has entered the governor house.

-He questioned the existence of Red Zones that why they are there.

-ISLAMABAD: The Federal Minister for Information and Broadcasting, Fawad Chaudhry, on Thursday said the Pakistan Tehreek-e-Insaf government has opened Prime Minister's House and governor houses for public, and this has dismayed many people into saying "why a common man has entered the governor house".
+ISLAMABAD: Federal Minister for Information and Broadcasting Fawad Chaudhry Thursday said that the Pakistan Tehreek-e-Insaf government has opened Prime Minister's House and governor houses for public, and this has dismayed many people that why common man has entered the governor house.

-He questioned the existence of Red Zones that why they are there.

 Comments